Derogations protected species (animal or plant)

 Please note

-Animal species which have not been modified by human selection shall be considered as non-domestic.
+Animal species that have not been modified by human selection are considered non-domestic.

-Plant species which are not sown or planted for agricultural or forestry purposes shall be considered as uncultivated.
+Plant species that are not sown or planted for agricultural or forestry purposes are considered uncultivated.

-Thus, the following actions may be prohibited when they affect these species:
+Thus, the following actions may be prohibited when they impact these species:

 • Destruction or removal of eggs or nests, mutilation, destruction, capture or removal, intentional disturbance, naturalization of animals of these species

-• Transport, peddling, use, holding, offering for sale, sale or purchase of live or dead animals of these species
+• Transport, peddling, use, possession, offering for sale, sale or purchase of animals of these species, whether alive or dead

-• Destruction, cutting, mutilation, grubbing-up, gathering or removal of plants of these species, their fruiting bodies or any other form taken by these species during their life cycle
+• Destruction, cutting, mutilation, grubbing-up, gathering or removal of plants of these species, their fruiting plants or any other form taken by these species during their life cycle

 • Transport, peddling, use, offering for sale, sale or purchase, holding of specimens taken from the natural environment of plants of these species